The Community of Writers

 1425 24th St., Sacramento

 Come celebrate the release of the second volume of Janet Fitch’s sweeping saga of a young woman’s coming of age during the Russian Revolution.
-Featuring Capital Public Radio’s Beth Ruyak in conversation with the author, highlighted by readings of vital passages in the book by Katie Rubin.
+Featuring Capital Public Radio’s Beth Ruyak in conversation with the author, highlighted by readings of vital passages in the book by Carissa Meagher.

 Doors Open at 6:30 pm

-- Reception with Russian sweets and vodka (wine and beer).
+- Reception to follow with Russian sweets and vodka (and wine and beer).
 Souvenir shot glass included with ticket price.

 - Copies of Chimes of a Lost Cathedral will be available for sale